Bioflix Activity Cellular Respiration Food As Fuel

 Regulation of Cellular Respiration

-Cellular respiration is tightly regulated to ensure that ATP production meets the cell's energy demands.
+Cellular respiration is tightly regulated to make sure ATP production meets the cell's energy demands.
 Several mechanisms control the rate of respiration:

 • Feedback Inhibition: ATP and citrate can inhibit key enzymes in glycolysis and the citric acid cycle, slowing down the rate of respiration when ATP levels are high.